 Getting someone to be your business loan cosigner has it’s benefits, such as improving your approval chances or increasing how big of a loan you can take out.
 However, there is a lot of risk to the cosigner.
 Before seeking a cosigner, check your credit score for free and see if a small improvement or larger down payment might eliminate the need.

-If getting a cosigner seems too risky or is unappealing, consider working with an alternative lender, like OnDeck.
-You can fill out an online application in 10 minutes, be approved for up to $500K today, and fully funded within 1-3 business days.
+If getting a cosigner seems too risky or is unappealing, consider working with an alternative lender.
+You can pre-qualify online in minutes for up to $500K.
+Check out our review of rates, terms, and qualifications.